1914 Great Grimsby by-election: National Insurance Act

 As with previous by-elections, the Unionist campaign sought to attack the Liberal government's National Insurance Act.
 However, this idea backfired on them early on; with the issue subsequently dropped from their campaign.
 At a Unionist campaign meeting on 4 May Lord Robert Cecil attacked the National Insurance Act, arguing that employers should not be made to contribute.
 The following day, a deputation of local insurance agents met with Tickler to point out that without employer compulsion, the scheme would not work.
 Tickler's response was one of support for Cecil.
 The deputation of insurance agents then met with Bannister who assured them of his support for the act and his opposition to any voluntary system.
 This resulted in Tickler changing his position to one of support for the act.

 Result

 There was a small swing of 1.5% to the Liberal Party, but was not quite enough to regain the seat from the Unionists.

 The result would have given a great deal of confidence to Liberal Prime Minister H. H. Asquith about his party's prospects of winning the next general election.
 It would also have re-assured him about implementing Irish Home Rule.

 Aftermath

-The Irish Home Rule was passed in parliament later that month.
+The 3rd Irish Home Rule Bill was passed in parliament later that month.
 However, Asquith delayed its implementation due to the outbreak of war a few months later.
 A general election was due to take place by the end of 1915.
 By the autumn of 1914, the following candidates had been adopted to contest that election.